stapi-spec/stapi-spec/spec/product/README.md

 ## Overview
 This document explains the structure of a STAT Product.

-STAT takes much of the work done by the STAC community and applies the lessons learned into this specification.
-The major departure from STAC is the requirement for uncertainty in many of the STAT properties.

-For example, a user requesting a data capture can provide a range of dates when they would like to capture.
-Conversly, a data provider cannot be certain of cloud cover in the future and must return a range of cloud cover probabilities to a user.

 STAT Product objects are represented in JSON format and are very flexible.
 Any JSON object that contains all the required fields is a valid STAT Product.
 A Product object contains a minimal set of required properties to be valid and can be extended through the use of constraints and parameters.

 # Product Spec